AfonsoMoniz1992/courses_iscte_public/decision_making_under_uncertainty_(transitional_year)/README.md

   solutions.
 Helpful for revision and self-assessment.
 - `tables_formulae/` – Statistics formulae sheets and tabulated reference
   values frequently consulted during exercises and assessments.
-- `additional_exercises/` – Supplementary materials such as exercise sheets,
-  worked solutions, SPSS guides, and planning documents for the course.
+- `planned_additional_exercises/` – Planned and additional materials such as exercise sheets, worked solutions, SPSS guides, and planning documents for the course.

 ## Tips for use